dougeby/IntuneDocs/intune-azure/set-device-compliance/create-a-compliance-profile-for-android.md

 # How to create a device compliance profile for Android

 Compliance profiles are created for each platform.
 You can create a compliance profile in the Azure portal.
-To learn more about what compliance profile is see **What is a device compliance profile** topic.
-To learn about the prerequisites that you need to address before creating a compliance profile see **Get started with device compliance** topic.
+To learn more about what compliance profile is see [What is a device compliance](what-is-device-compliance.md) topic.
+To learn about the prerequisites that you need to address before creating a compliance profile see [Get started with device compliance](get-started-with-device-compliance.md) topic.

 The table below describes how noncompliant settings are managed when a compliance profile is used with a conditional access profile.